mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 ### SDK configuration

 Configure preemption mode by adding the {py:meth}`~mlrun.runtimes.KubeResource.with_preemption_mode` parameter, specifying a mode from the list of values above. <br>
-This example illustrates a function that cannot be scheduled on preemptible nodes:
+This example illustrates a function that can be scheduled on preemptible nodes:

 ```
 # Can be scheduled on a preemptible (spot) node